zakkg3/ClusterSecret/README.md

 ## Kubernetes ClusterSecret
 [*clustersecret.io*](https://clustersecret.io/)

-Global inter-namespace cluster secrets - Secrets that work across namespaces  - Clusterwide secrets
+Cluster wide secrets

-ClusterSecret operator makes sure all the matching namespaces have the secret available.
-New namespaces, if they match the pattern, will also have the secret.
+ClusterSecret operator makes sure all the matching namespaces have the secret available and up to date.

+ - New namespaces, if they match the pattern, will also have the secret.
-Any change on the ClusterSecret will update all related secrets.
-Deleting the ClusterSecret deletes "child" secrets (all cloned secrets) too.
+ - Any change on the ClusterSecret will update all related secrets.
+Including changing the match pattern.
+ - Deleting the ClusterSecret deletes "child" secrets (all cloned secrets) too.

 Full documentation available at [https://clustersecret.io](https://clustersecret.io/)